-On Earth Day 2019, enjoy the tonic of fresh air, contact with the soil, and companionship with nature!
+On Earth Day 2019, enjoy the lovely smell of fresh air, clean up some litter, plant a tree, or simply enjoy companionship with nature!
 Walk through the woods in search of emerging wildflowers and green moss.
 Go outside, no matter the weather!

 What is Earth Day?

-In 1970, San Francisco activist John McConnell and Wisconsin Senator Gaylord Nelson separately asked Americans to join in a grassroots demonstration.
+It was in 1970, that Wisconsin Senator Gaylord Nelson and an activist John McConnell separately asked Americans to join in a grassroots demonstration.
 McConnell chose the spring equinox (March 21, 1970) and Nelson chose April 22.

 When is Earth Day?